SteelCompendium/compendium/docs/Classes/Troubadour/9th-Level Features/Epic.md

 - *17+:* **Target has a double bane on all power rolls (save ends)**

 **Effect:** While affected by this ability, one ally can take a free strike against the target after each ability they use.

-RISING TENSION (11 DRAMA)

-*You narrate the tension of the scene and put all hope into your subject to turn things around.*

-**Effect:** The target gains 3 of their heroic resource, has a double edge on a power roll of their choice made during their next turn, is no longer slowed or weakened if they were before, and can immediately take their turn after yours if they have not taken their turn already.